Hunter could teach Casanova a thing or two about seduction.

 but he's never the same.

-John Grey is an Australian poet, US resident, recently published in Penumbra, Poetry Salzburg Review and Hollins Critic.
-Latest books, Leaves On Pages and Memory Outside The Head are available through Amazon.
-Work upcoming in Lana Turner and Held.
+John Grey is an Australian poet, US resident, recently published in Stand, Santa Fe Literary Review, and Sheepshead Review.
+Latest books, Between Two Fires, Covert and Memory Outside The Head are available through Amazon.
+Work upcoming in the McNeese Review, La Presa and California Quarterly.